rayyaw/sponge/README.md

 ### Our API

 You can find our API in the `src/api.rs` file.
-You must implement this API
+You must implement this API.

+### Specifically required methods

+1. `plugin_name: extern "C" fn () -> *const libc::c_char`

+This should return the name of the package manager as a C-string, like `apt` or `flatpak`.

+2. All methods ending in `_version`

+This should return an integer corresponding to the version of the API that you have implemented for that method.
+If you are creating a new project, you should always use the latest version of the API.

+### `upgrade` API

+todo

+### `install` API

+todo: explain all or nothing and this will only work if you're installing all packages from the same package manager